reportportal/docs/src/md/src/GettingStarted/CreationOfProjectAndAddingUsers.md

 ## Creation of project and adding users

-You have already configured server settings and add plugins to the system.
-Now you need to create a space where users will be working with test results.

 The main question of how you can organize your working space in ReportPortal.
 Let's see two use cases which can help you to make a decision.